 Step 3 Shade Upper Lip

 Start adding value to the darkest areas of the lips.
-In this reference image, the darkest areas are the top lip, the corner of the lips, the cracks, and the bottom and top lips’ separation.
+In this reference image, the darkest areas are the top lip, the center line, the corner of the lips, the cracks, and the bottom and top lips’ separation.